 Aim 1: Determine environmental influences on gene expression in C. Neoformans in an in vivo-like system.

-Current knowledge of the early events in C. neoformans infection are based on research using animal models or in vitro culture methods primarily in rich media such as YPD or YPDA.
+Current knowledge of the early events in C. neoformans infection are based on research using animal models or in vitro culture methods primarily in rich fungal support media such as YPD or YPDA.
 While these culture methods have produced useful data and much has been extrapolated about the infectivity and virulence of C. neoformans, they do not accurately reflect the lung environment, where nutrients are likely to be scarce.

 Objective: